 Hey Coach,

-– Underperforming
+– Indecisive

-Dear Underperforming,
+Dear Indecisive,

 For many of us, working out is a chore: something we should do, but will avoid at any opportunity.
 Yet we all understand that working out has benefits that impact our entire lives.
 So, we go.
 And we feel better for it.